NAICNO/vm-provision-scripts/cloud-init/projects/README.md

 For each project, create a subdirectory within this directory.
 Ensure that the configuration includes:

 1. Project Name: The name of the project for clear identification.
-2. Brief of Cloud-Init Tasks: An outline of the specific tasks or configurations that the cloud-init script will perform.
+2. Brief Description of Cloud-Init Tasks: An outline of the specific tasks or configurations that the cloud-init script will perform.